gyanendrol9/context-aware_table_extraction/README.md

 - **Dataset:** UoS_Data_Rescue, a rich collection of historical tabular data.
 - **Models:** Pre-trained TrOCR-ctx and ByT5 for OCR tasks.
 - **Pipeline:** End-to-end OCR processing with real-time post-OCR correction.

-## Setup Instructions

-### Prerequisites
-Ensure you have the following installed on your system:
-- Python 3.8+
-- Git
-- CUDA-enabled GPU (optional, for model training/inference)

 ## Installation
 1. Clone the repository: